kailash-manasarovar/statement/docs/timeline/2022/november.md

 - Vidal skipped many many classes
 - All in all he probably turned up to teach about 50% of the classes we had
-- He had the flu about 3 times
+- He apparently had the flu about 3 times

 ## Skills and experience